blabla1337/skf-flask/skf/markdown/knowledge_base/227-knowledge_base--File_upload_outside_document_root--.md

 ## Description:

 Files that are uploaded by users or other untrusted services should always be placed outside of the document root.
-This is to prevent malicious files from being parsed by attackers such as PHP files.
+This is to prevent malicious files from being parsed by attackers such as PHP/HTML/Javascript files.

 Should an attacker succeed to bypass file upload restrictions and upload a malicous file, it would be impossible for the attacker to parse these files since they are not located inside of the